STF1998/Desk20/report/evaluation.md

 The key improvement points identified from the focus group, include the following:

-- greater personalisation with ability to select work time
+- greater personalisation with ability to select work time.
-- ability to be in the league table with their friends
+- ability to be in the league table with their friends.
-- timer alongside glass to help know time instead of guessing
+- timer alongside glass to help know time instead of guessing.
-- Facebook logout button missing
+- Facebook logout button missing.

 #### Future methods

 Possible types of future user testing, include:

 - Surveys - help understand user experience.
-- A/B testing - experiemtn with different versions
+- A/B testing - experiment with different versions.
-- Heat map testing - help undersatnd how users move about the web page
+- Heat map testing - help understand how users move about the web page.
-- Further in house testing
+- Further in-house testing.

-Please see the [conclusion](https://github.com/STF1998/Desk20/blob/main/report/conclusion.md) section to learn more about future evaluative technqiues.
+Please see the [conclusion](https://github.com/STF1998/Desk20/blob/main/report/conclusion.md) section to learn more about future evaluative techniques.

 <br>